DustCar/Unreal-Gaming-Programming-Notes/README.md

 To check if it is working, compile then play and eject to the Blackboard then checking if the new Key has a value set.

+To clear a value you have set, you can use the `ClearValue(const FName& KeyName)` function to do so.

 ### Setting up Behaviors
 As seen from the set up, the behavior tree has a tree graph with a node called "ROOT".
 This "ROOT" node can only have one child node, so trying to pull another child node would break the link with its initial child and link with the new one.
 However, nodes after the root node can have multiple children.